Modular Vs. Manufactured Homes: What’s The Difference?

 Modular homes come in all shapes and sizes.
 In many cases, it’s hard to tell the difference between a modular home and a traditional stick-built home.
 Similar to standard homes built on-site, modular homes fluctuate in value with the traditional housing market.

-Most banks and mortgage lenders offer financing on modular homes, which means buyers will have a more diverse range of options when it comes time to purchase their home.
+Most banks and mortgage lenders offer financing on modular homes, which means that buyers will have a more diverse range of options when it’s time to purchase their home.

 Manufactured Home Defined

-Often called a mobile home, a manufactured home is built in a factory or warehouse in accordance with building codes set forth by HUD.
-The homes are transported from the factory to the home site, either in sections or as a whole, and installed on either a temporary or permanent foundation.
-In most cases, they'll be permanently affixed.
+Often called a mobile home, a manufactured home is built in a factory or warehouse in accordance with building codes set by HUD.
+This type of home is then transported from the factory to the home site – either in sections or as a whole – and installed on a temporary or permanent foundation.

 Modern manufactured homes can come in three general floor plans:

-Rocket Mortgage® now offers financing for manufactured homes built on permanent structures after June 15, 1976.
-This is the date the HUD code setting federal safety standards on manufactured houses went into effect.
-We’ll get into HUD code later on in the article.
+Rocket Mortgage® offers financing for manufactured homes built on a permanent structure on or after June 15, 1976 – the date the HUD code setting federal safety standards on manufactured houses went into effect.

-The terms “mobile home” and “trailer” are often used to describe modern manufactured homes, but the terms are a little outdated.
-Manufactured homes are typically referred to as mobile homes because manufactured homes are built in a factory and don’t have a permanent foundation.
+“Mobile home” and “trailer” are often used to describe modern manufactured homes, but the terms are a little outdated.
+Manufactured homes are typically referred to as mobile homes because they are built in a factory and generally don’t have a permanent foundation.
 Rather, they’re constructed on a steel chassis that can be affixed to land.

 Manufactured homes can also be transported from one place to another, so they’re considered “mobile” in nature.